mirobergam/Election-Analytics/posts/blog2.md

 ![](../figures/GAunemployed.jpg)

 This correlation appears to be slightly stronger and slightly more negative.
-There is a correlation of -0.066, meaning that with each one percent increase in national unemployment, the incumbent party voteshare decreases by -0.066%.
+There is a correlation of -0.066, meaning that with each one percent increase in Georgia's unemployment rate, the incumbent party voteshare decreases by -0.066%.
 For the same reason as before, this negative relationship makes sense.
-This model has a $R^2$ value of 0.11, which is notably stronger than the last relationship but still weak.
+This model has a $R^2$ value of 0.11, which is notably stronger than the last relationship but still quite weak.

 ### The effect of unemployment on voting by party